 iptables -t filter -A INPUT -p tcp --dport 2376 -j ACCEPT

-iptables -t filter -A OUTPUT -p tcp --dport 2376 -j ACCEPT
+iptables -t filter -A OUTPUT -p tcp --dport 2376 -j ACCEPTDocker daemon

-driver do not work with aufs
+docker-machine and generic driver do not work with aufs storage driver.

-So we need to explicitly define the storage-driver
+So we need to explicitly define the storage-driver as devicemapper

 on the server daemon side and on the docker-machine client.

-On my remote server, my processes are managed by systemd
+On my remote server, my processes are managed by systemd,

 a part of this configuration is automatically updated by the docker-machine client: